amuellerastro/sleepy/README.md

     -nplaces       If >0 then n markers at position of largest distance are placed with popus containing a link to google maps satellite images.
 The zoom level is identical to the original folium map zoom level.
 Default=0.
+    -topo          If True (default=False) the elevation of the defined grid of coordinates is queried via an API from a local setup server and data set (see https://www.opentopodata.org/ for details).
+Depending on the grid size and resolution this query can take up several minutes.

 Output